A Sharp Blockwise Tensor Perturbation Bound for Orthogonal Iteration: Implications to Statistics and Machine Learning

-Note that our cocluster recovery guarantee is new for polynomial-time algorithms.
-When $p = p_1 = \cdots = p_d$, the best polynomial time algorithm guarantee for tensor reconstruction is $p^{d-1}$ in \cite{chi2018provable} and our result can be significantly better.
+Notice that the cocluster recovery guarantee is new for polynomial-time algorithms and when $p = p_1 = \cdots = p_d$, the best polynomial time algorithm guarantee for tensor reconstruction is $p^{d-1}$ given in \cite{chi2018provable} and our result is much better.